Birds, collateral victims of agricultural intensification in Europe

 The proyer sparrow (Emberiza calandra) has seen its population decline in Europe, like other species linked to agricultural environments.
 Luiz Lapa / Flickr, CC BY

 As a result, the agricultural area covered by farms with high pesticide and fertilizer use has steadily increased.
 As a result, only 17% of Europe's soil is pesticide-free.
-Since 2009, more than 300,000 hectares of often fertile farmland have disappeared under asphalt.
+Since 2009, more than 300,000 hectares of often fertile farmland have disappeared under the tarmac.

 Beyond the worrying observations and prophecies, is there any tangible, unequivocal scientific proof that this model of agricultural production is dangerous for living organisms on a European scale?